Luigi Palma di Cesnola: Medal of Honor citation

+Was present, in arrest, when, seeing his regiment fall back, he rallied his men, accompanied them, without arms, in a second charge, and in recognition of his gallantry was released from arrest.
+He continued in the action at the head of his regiment until he was desperately wounded and taken prisoner.

 At the start of the battle at Aldie, Cesnola was placed under arrest by his superior officer for protesting the promotion of a less experienced officer to brigadier general.
 He was stripped of his saber and sidearm.
 Without Cesnola the Fourth New York Cavalry balked repeatedly when asked to charge a hillside gun battery.
 The commanding general knew Cesnola was needed to rally the unit.
 He said, "Colonel, you are a brave man.
 You are released from arrest.
 Here is my own sword.
 Take it and bring it back to me covered in the enemy's blood."
 When he entered the battle "the regiment arrived on the scene of conflict, and by a gallant charge, turned apparent defeat into a glorious victory for our arms, completely routing the enemy and cutting off nearly 100 men, all of whom were captured."
 At the close of the battle Cesnola was found in a field lying under his own horse, wounded on the head by a saber and on the arm by a minie ball.